Hydrodynamic trapping: Biomedical applications

 Microfluidic hydrodynamic has up and coming applications in medicine, especially in point of care diagnostics.
 Hydrodynamic trapping allows isolation of a target cell from an aqueous mixture.
 Several advantages exist for the use of hydrodynamic trapping as a separation technique, including: higher processing rates, less use of samples, better spatial resolution, and cost efficiency.
 The way target cells are separated in a solution depends on several types of effects.
 The first is inertial effects.
 The inertia in laminar flow can cause cross streamline migration of particles in solution.
-The inertial effects are related to the Reynold's number.
+The inertial effects are related to the Reynolds number.
 Another effect is viscoelastic focusing in non-Newtonian fluids.
 This effect accounts for directions of migration in different particles and is based on properties of polymeric fluids.
 Another effect is deformability of a particle.
 This can lead to deformability-selective cell separation.
 This technique is especially useful to identify cancerous cells, which are more deformable than healthy cells from the same part of the body.
 Another method is vorticity induced trapping.
 This is especially useful for high throughput situations and situations where there is a large difference between the target cells or particles and the other particles in a solution.
 The vortices can be created by modifying the geometry of channels.